Essential Works

 Sifuentes at The Cruci/fiction project, Golden Gate Park, San Francisco, 1994 Photo: Cinthia Wallis

-Lothar Muller re-enacts the Cruci-Fiction at a 1700's Chapel in downtown Mexico City, 2012.
+Lothar Muller stages a re-enactment of the Cruci-Fiction at a 1700's Chapel in downtown Mexico City, 2012

 Guillermo Gómez-Peña seated inside a glass cabinet holding a white chicken, and surrounded by ritual artifacts.